 Please spread the word; tell your caseworker(s) and fellow adoptive/foster parents.
 We encourage you to bring close family and friends who would benefit from a better understanding of the needs within your family, and of your children from hard places in particular.
-Each session will end with time for support and encouragement in small groups.
-Again, your guests will benefit from hearing stories of others in similar circumstances.
+Your guests will benefit from the speakers and participants as they hear stories of others in similar circumstances.
 We have found that for single parents, it is especially helpful to have at least 1 or 2 people who can walk this journey with you so invite your family and friends to join you.

-Below is our 2017 schedule.
-Please check back for updates and descriptions in the future.
+Below is our 2018 schedule.
+Please check back for updates.

 January 27 – “Legalities of Foster Care and Adoption”, Speaker: Rachel Thiessen